scrapy/scrapy/docs/topics/item-pipeline.rst

    This method is called when the spider is opened.

    :param spider: the spider which was opened
-   :type spider: :class:`~scrapy.spider.BaseSpider` object
+   :type spider: :class:`~scrapy.spider.Spider` object

 .. method:: close_spider(spider)

    This method is called when the spider is closed.

    :param spider: the spider which was closed
-   :type spider: :class:`~scrapy.spider.BaseSpider` object
+   :type spider: :class:`~scrapy.spider.Spider` object

 Item pipeline example